 One of the single most important steps to ensuring your contacts know the email is from you is to send the email FROM firstname.lastname@example.org - the key point being that it is "yourdomain.com".
 This ensures that both your recipient and the recipient network can verify your identity through a series of lookups of your domain.
 It can get a little technical, but with Elastic Email it is very easy to add your domain to your account and verify it, allowing you to send an email FROM that domain.
 The Domain Verification Guide will walk you through the process.

 Physical Address, Contact Info, and Why

-By using these features properly and following the rules, you can be confident that your email practices are up to date, legal, and morally undivided.
+When you use these features properly and follow the rules, you can be confident that your email practices are up to date, legal, and morally undivided.
 There will be little room for your email to be considered Spam.
-With Anti-Spam legislation being passed in many countries, you can breathe a sigh of relief to know that no matter which country your recipient resides, the email you send them will meet or exceed their countries regulations.
+With Anti-Spam legislation passing in many countries, you can breathe a sigh of relief.
+No matter which country your recipient resides, the email you send them will meet or exceed their countries regulations.

-And you can give yourself a pat on that back, as you are also an active participant in the fight against "spam", unsolicited email, and those who seek to take advantage of others via email and the technology that utilizes it.
+You can give yourself a pat on that back, as you are also an active participant in the fight against "spam", unsolicited email, and those who seek to take advantage of others via email and the technology that utilizes it.
 There are very many people who have had their identity stolen, money lost, and property damaged as a result of access gained to personal information through malicious emails.
-There are much more who feel very strongly about transferring our social constructs of consent and privacy to our digital landscape.
-By following the rules, you will be on the right side of history, and will you surely keep your contacts and your own organization happy and prosperous.
+There are many more who feel very strongly about transferring our social constructs of consent and privacy to our digital landscape.
+By following this email etiquette, you will be on the right side of history, and will you surely keep your contacts and your own organization happy and prosperous.